Special routes of U.S. Route 95: San Luis truck route

 U.S. Route 95 Truck (US 95 Truck) was a 0.45 mi long truck route of US 95 in San Luis, Arizona.
 The route was originally established by the Arizona Department of Transportation (ADOT) on November 16, 1984.
 US 95 Truck began at the San Luis border gate at A Street (now Urtuzuastegu Street) and traveled north on 1st Street, before turning west onto D Street, ending at the intersection with US 95 (Main Street) and D Street.
 In 2015, US 95 truck was retired after US 95 was reconfigured into a one-way pair around downtown San Luis.
 Former US 95 Truck is now entirely one-way in a northbound direction and has been replaced by northbound US 95 proper.

 Las Vegas alternate route

 U.S. Route 95 Alternate (Alternate US 95, US 95A) was an alternate route of U.S. Route 95 in Las Vegas, Nevada that provided a bypass of the downtown area.
 The route was also designated as State Route 5C, a branch of State Route 5.

+Fernley spur

+From approximately 1997 to around 2008, a short connector informally known as U.S. Route 95A Spur (a spur of US 95 Alternate) existed in Fernley, Nevada.
+It ran along Main Street from I-80 Exit 46 southward into downtown Fernley to meet US 50 Alternate / US 95 Alternate.
+This route appeared in Nevada's official state highway listings during that period, but was removed from the state highway log by c.
+2008.
+Today, the corridor is designated as Interstate 80 Business and Nevada State Route 427.

-St. Maries, ID alternate route
+Potlatch–Coeur d'Alene alternate route

 U.S. Route 95 Alternate (Alternate US 95, US 95A) was an alternate route of U.S. Route 95 in northern Idaho that traveled on the east side of Lake Coeur d'Alene.
 It began at Potlatch and travels east to Harvard and north through St. Maries to a junction with U.S. Route 10 near Wolf Lodge.
 It was replaced with various state highways, including SH-6, SH-3, and SH-97.